 - Some areas of the museum might be one-way and some spaces might be tight.
 There will be signs on the floor and the walls to help you keep your distance and explore the museum safely

-- Information about parking and public transport can be found below.
+- Information about parking and public transport can be found in the ‘getting here’ section below.
 We also have bike racks available.
 If you do decide to use public transport to get to us, please follow government guidance

 - Please use contactless payment if you can

 - We will have lifts available for use.
-Please only use the lift with other members of your group to maintain social distance.
-Please use the stairs if you can
+Please only use the lift with other members of your group, and please use the stairs if you can

 - Picnic spaces will be available.
 Please observe social distancing in picnic areas by giving each other plenty of space.
 Don’t move tables; they are spaced to keep you safe.
 Please take your rubbish with you if you can